Emmy Kosgei celebrates 9th marriage anniversary with beautiful message

-Nigeria-based Kenyan Gospel singer Emmy Kosgei has penned a warm message as she celebrates her 9th marriage anniversary with her Nigerian husband Pastor Anselm Madubuko.
+Nigeria-based Kenyan gospel singer, Emmy Kosgei, has penned a warm message on the occasion of her ninth marriage anniversary with her Nigerian husband, Pastor Anselm Madubuko.

 Emmy Kosgei celebrates 9th marriage anniversary with beautiful message